 Burlington, VT 05408

-Founded in June, 2015, the Champlain Area NAACP is the first chapter in the state of Vermont.
-The mission of this organization, founded in 1909 and instrumental in the civil rights movement, is to ensure the political, educational, social, and economic equality of rights of all persons and to eliminate race-based discrimination.
+Founded in 1909 and instrumental in the civil rights movement, NAACP's mission is to ensure the political, educational, social, and economic equality of rights of all persons and to eliminate race-based discrimination.

 Principal objectives of the Association: